• Home /

 Clean your kitchen exhaust fan filter

 Remove your kitchen exhaust or range filter and de-grease with boiling water and dish soap.
-Clean more frequently depending on how regularly you cook.
+Clean more frequently, depending on how regularly you cook.

 Time required: 30+ minutes

 Follow a proper home maintenance checklist to keep clean and extend the life of your new home and appliances.
 Schedule time for monthly and seasonal maintenance tasks to keep your home sparkling and avoid mistakes and damage.
-Then you can focus your time and effort on meeting the neighbors or even making money with your new home.
+Then, you can focus your time and effort on meeting the neighbors or even making money with your new home.

 Home Maintenance Checklist Printable

-Use this link to see our printable, Google Sheets version.
+Use this link to see our printable Google Sheets version.

-Wave goodbye to waiting times and say hello to our Immediate Mortgage Approval.
-It's more than just a mortgage - it's your ticket to home-buying freedom, available anytime you are.
-With ultra-low rates at your fingertips, the power to secure your future is just a click away.
-Why wait for office hours?
-Your home doesn't.
+Wave goodbye to waiting times and say hello to our faster, better mortgage application.
+It's available anytime you are, 24/7/365.
+The power to approve your mortgage is just a click away.